How to Analyze A/B Test Results and Statistical Significance in A/B Testing

-When we talk about Conversion Rate Optimization, it’s nearly impossible not to mention A/B testing.
+When we talk about Conversion Rate Optimization, it’s nearly impossible not to mention A/B testing (or split testing).
 Actually, many companies think that AB testing and CRO are completely synonymous.
-That’s not true because AB testing is a part of the greater umbrella that is CRO, but that’s a topic for another day.
+But that’s not true.
+A/B testing is a part of the greater umbrella that is CRO – but that’s a topic for another day.

-From Saas to e-commerce to lead generation websites, many businesses now understand how the targeted audience responds to certain changes on their websites, thanks to A/B testing.
+From Saas to e-commerce to lead generation websites, many companies now understand how the targeted audience responds to certain changes on their websites, thanks to A/B testing.

 Most of the website elements you see on popular sites such as Google, eBay and Amazon were evaluated for effectiveness using A/B testing.
 When it comes to the positioning of website elements, the design strategy that worked for one company may not necessarily work for yours, that’s why you should run an A/B test.

-Many people think that A/B testing is all about selecting items to test, setting the goal of the test, checking for conversions, checking for the significance level, and determining the winner.
+Many people think that A/B testing is all about selecting items to test, setting the goal of the test, paying close attention to changes in user behavior, checking for conversions, checking for the significance level, and determining the winner.

 But is it that simple?
 (We wish).

 A/B test results can be complex to analyze.
-One simple mistake can derail your whole efforts and lead you to make conclusions that can cost you valuable leads and conversions.
+Even after creating a strong testing hypothesis, it only takes one simple mistake during the analysis process to derail your whole efforts and make you come up with conclusions that can cost you valuable leads and conversions.

 Defining A/B testing